voi-community/infrastructure/.github/pull_request_template.md

 # Type of change
 <!-- What type of change does this change introduce?
 Put an 'x' in all the boxes that apply. -->

-- [ ] 💥 Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] 🏗️ Build configuration (CI configuration, scaffolding etc.)
 - [ ] 🐛 Bug fix (non-breaking change which fixes an issue)
 - [ ] 📝 Documentation update(s)